zuchie/blog/about.md

 permalink: /about/
 ---

-I'm a software guy, and I had been doing some low level verification and programming works.
-Last year(2016), I found myself getting interested in iOS app develepment and I've started my journey of learning and using it ever since.
+Hello from a peaceful software guy, who had been doing low level programming and verification works for some years, and has recently been fascinated with iOS app development.

-I setup this blog to summarize and save the things that are important to me in this journey.
-In this early stage, most of them will be what I've learned from other great ideas and methods, summaries of a protocol in a spec, my own experiences and thoughts about my projects, and maybe a few other topics for distraction.
+This blog was built in order to summarize and share knowledge and ideas.
+For now, most posts will be concerning Swift and iOS app development, maybe a few others with different subjects for distraction.

-Take your time scrolling around, you might find something you like.
+If you are interested in Swift and iOS app development, take your time scrolling around, you might find something you like.
 \\
 \\
 \\